-We believe the following table gives representative details of various solutions currently available on the market in the field of identifying obstacles on railway tracks.
-The following information is based on our beliefs, has been provided to us from publications by the various competitors listed below and has not been independently verified by us.
+The following table gives representative details of various solutions available on the market in the field of identifying obstacles on railway tracks.
+The following information has been provided to us from publications by the various competitors listed below, and has not been independently verified by us.